 The Pieris genus of plants is made up of seven species of evergreen shrubs and bushes that are commonly called andromedas or fetterbushes.
 These plants grow well in USDA zones 4 through 8 and produce spectacular dangling panicles of flowers.
-But how do you go about propagating pieris plants?
+How do you go about propagating pieris plants?
 Keep reading to learn more about how to propagate pieris bushes.

 Common Pieris Propagation Methods